alexgolec/tda-api/docs/order-builder.rst

 and options trades, to advanced users who want to place complex multi-leg, multi-asset type trades.

-For users interested in simple trades, ``tda-api`` supports pre-built trade templates that allow fast construction of the most common trades.
+For users interested in simple trades, ``tda-api`` supports pre-built :ref:`order_templates` that allow fast construction of many common trades.
 Advanced users can modify these trades however they like, and can even build trades from scratch.

-This section begins by listing the supported common trades, and then describing the fully-featured order construction system that supports them.
-Advanced users can skip straight to that section.
+This page describes the features of the complete order schema in all their complexity.
+It is aimed at advanced users who want to create complex orders.
+Less advanced users can use the :ref:`order templates <order_templates>` to create orders.
+If they find themselves wanting to go beyond those templates, they can return to this page to learn how.

 ------------------------------------------